-In 2009 China surpassed the United States to become the world’s top energy consumer according to the International Energy Agency, consuming 2,252 billion tons of oil equivalent energy from sources such as coal, nuclear power, natural gas and hydro-electric power---about 4 percent more than the United States.
+China now accounts for about 24 percent of the world’s energy consumption, double what it was in the late 2000s when its rate of consumption was s growing more than four times the world’s rate.
+In 2009 China surpassed the United States to become the world’s top energy consumer according to the International Energy Agency, consuming 2,252 billion tons of oil equivalent energy from sources such as coal, nuclear power, natural gas and hydro-electric power — about 4 percent more than the United States.
 China has come a long way in a short period of time.
 In 2000, it consumed half the energy of the United States.

 Both China and India have been warned by the International Energy Agency that they need to do something to curb their use of energy or else they will cause a number of serious problem including increased production of global warming gases and strain the global oil trade, causing shortages and price hikes.
 In 2006 and 2007 China and India accounted for 70 percent for the increase in energy demand.
 By 2030 the two countries are expected to account for half of the world’s energy consumption.

 China’s ravenous appetite for fossil fuels is driven by China’s shifting economic base — away from light export industries like garment and shoe production and toward energy-intensive heavy industries like steel and cement manufacturing for cars and construction for the domestic market.[Source: Keith Bradsher, New York Times, May 6, 2010]